mananbhimjiyani/DSL/README.md

 # DSCodes
-All the programs concepts covered in the Data Structures course in the 2nd year of CS.
+All the programs and concepts covered in the Data Structures course in the 2nd year of CS.

 Navigate through this repository: